Frequently Asked Questions

 I’m new to HURREVAC.
 Where do I learn the basics of the program?

-A good place to start is hurrevac.com.
-The Learning Resources page has training videos from the five-day webinar series and a quick reference guide in PDF format.
-Once logged into HURREVAC, you can reference the comprehensive built-in User Guide.
-Just click the question mark icon in the lower right section of the workspace.
+A good place to start is the Learning Resources page.
+There, you’ll find training videos from our annual five-day webinar series, a workspace guide, and a quick reference guide in PDF format.
+Once logged into HURREVAC, you can reference the User Guide to find the most comprehensive documentation about the data and features in the program.
+Just click the question mark icon in the lower right section of the workspace to open the searchable User Guide.
 You can also click “Training” in the toolbox (lower left corner), which contains self-guided training modules.

 Who can help with HURREVAC and its products when we are facing a tropical threat?

 For questions about HURREVAC accounts and functionality, users have year-round access to technical support from Sea Island Software, the contractor who develops, operates and maintains the system.
 The toll-free support line is (888) 840-4089.
 Routine requests emailed to support@hurrevac.com are answered within one business day.
-During active storms with watches and/or warnings in effect, time-critical user needs are addressed immediately even outside of business hours.
+During active storms with watches and/or warnings in effect for the United States, time-critical user needs are addressed immediately even outside of business hours.

 Will there be a refresher course this year to review the new HURREVAC features?

-Yes.
-The 2023 webinar series will be held during the week of June 12 – click here for registration information.
-Visit the Learning Resources page at hurrevac.com to review previous webinar recordings and handouts.
+Yes!
+The annual five-part webinar series will take place the week of June 10, 2024.
+Visit the Learning Resources page at hurrevac.com to review last year’s webinar recordings and handouts.

-To request specialized training for your group or agency, contact your state’s hurricane planner or the NHP representative for your FEMA region or USACE district.
-Email addresses for these individuals are provided within HURREVAC under the “Library” heading of the “Resources” tab.
+To request specialized training for your agency, contact your state’s hurricane planner or the NHP representative for your FEMA region or USACE district.

 DATA and FEATURES